Information Architecture for multi channel PIM

 Products in all shapes and sizes

-In Crystallize we can manage any type of products from one-off sales to recurring subscriptions.
+The product information management in Crystallize can manage any type of products from one-off sales to recurring subscriptions.
 Products can either physical goods to be shipped or virtual products like enabling a software service.

 One size does not fit all.
 Products come in all shapes and sizes.
 For that reason you need to organize the structures or groups of products by the different properties they describe.
 We call this shapes in Crystallize.